sinai-dev/OSLDocs/API/SL_Recipe.md

 #### ** Universal **

 `UID` (string)
+* You can set anything, but best to use something like a `myname.myrecipe` format.
 * Used by Recipe Scroll items.
 Those items require a UID to learn the appropriate recipe.
-* You can set anything, but best to use something like a `myname.myrecipe` format.

 `StationType` (enum)
 * Can be exactly one of: `Survival`, `Alchemy`, `Cooking`, or `Forge` (unused)

 `Ingredients` (list of Ingredient)
 * Add between 1 and 4 ingredients
-* Each ingredient can be either a `AddSpecificIngredient` for an Item ID, or `AddGenericIngredient` for a Tag.
-* See [this google sheet](https://docs.google.com/spreadsheets/d/1btxPTmgeRqjhqC5dwpPXWd49-_tX_OVLN1Uvwv525K4/edit#gid=1840819680) for a list of tags.
+* See SL_Ingredient below for more details.

 `Results` (list of ItemQty)
 * You can add any number of results that you want.
 * Each must have an `ItemID`, and `Quantity` for the result.

+### Ingredient
+`Ingredient` is the class used to contain your ingredient info.

+`Type` (enum)
+* Can be either a `AddSpecificIngredient` for an Item ID, or `AddGenericIngredient` for a Tag.

+`SelectorValue` (string)
+* If setting to a specific item, use that item's Item ID.
+* If setting to a generic tag, use the tag name.
+See [this google sheet](https://docs.google.com/spreadsheets/d/1btxPTmgeRqjhqC5dwpPXWd49-_tX_OVLN1Uvwv525K4/edit#gid=1840819680) for a list of tags.

+### ItemQty
+`ItemQty` is the class used to contain the result item(s) info.

+`ItemID` (int)
+* The result item's Item ID

+`Quantity` (int)
+* How many to receive, usually 1.
+Setting to 0 or below will do nothing.

 #### ** XML **